denostack/safen/README.ok.md

 #### Optional field

-The optional grammar is available through the "?" character.
-You can allow no key value in the object, or undefined.
+The "?" character can be used to define optional field, which allows no key value or undefined for objects.

 @code("./test/readme.test.ts@sample-optional", "typescript")

 #### Nested object

-Objects in objects are also easy to use.
-In addition, the error message makes it easy to check the error path.
+Validating nested objects also can be easily done.
+In addition, the error message makes it easier to check the error path.

 @code("./test/readme.test.ts@sample-object-in-object", "typescript")